4 Compensation for International (Non-US-Based) Employees

 · Dependents who remain in the staff member's home of record

-CARE USA contributes to the cost of tuition and books for eligible dependents from kindergarten through Grade 12 for eligible employees.
-Kindergarten, except for a special needs child, means a one school-year program immediately preceding Grade 1 (or equivalent) and does not include the nursery/ pre-school level.
+CARE USA contributes to the cost of tuition and books for eligible dependents from kindergarten through Grade 12 for eligible employees (except for a special needs child).Kindergarten means children aged 4 or older in the school-year program immediately preceding primary/elementary schooling (or equivalent) and does not include day care or nursery level schooling.
 School year typically refers to a year beginning in August or September through May or June.

 An assignment location may or may not have adequate schools at post.
 To meet the criteria for “adequate” a school must have an internationally recognized accreditation.
 The Country Director, in consultation with the Regional Director and the Security Department, has sole responsibility and authority for designating adequate schools in the respective location.

-For locations with adequate schooling: CARE USA will pay ninety percent (90%) of the cost of tuition and books for each eligible dependent(s), and the employee is responsible for the remaining ten percent (10%).
+For locations with adequate schooling: CARE USA will pay eighty percent (80%) of the cost of tuition and books for each eligible dependent(s), and the employee is responsible for the remaining twenty percent (20%).
 If an employee chooses to send a dependent to a school not at post despite the availability of adequate schools at post, CARE will neither pay nor be responsible for any cost of schooling.

 For locations without adequate schooling: When the Country Director determines that schools in the location of assignment are deemed inadequate, the Country Director will designate an alternative institution(s) within the region.
-In this situation, CARE will share the cost of tuition, books and boarding up to ninety percent (90%).
-The employee is responsible for the remaining ten percent (10%).
+In this situation, CARE will share the cost of tuition, books and boarding up to eighty percent (80%).
+The employee is responsible for the remaining twenty percent (20%).
 If an employee chooses to send an Eligible Dependent to a school other than the designated alternative institution(s), CARE will neither pay nor be responsible for any cost of schooling.

-Home Schooling: If an employee decides to home school eligible dependents at post, CARE will pay up to ninety percent (90%) and employee ten percent (10%)of the cost of the following:
+Home Schooling: If an employee decides to home school eligible dependents at post, CARE will pay up to eighty percent (80%) and employee twenty percent (20%)of the cost of the following:

 · Books related to level of education